 /channel/), then format the URL slightly differently.

 If someone clicks on this link in your video description, they will be taken to your YouTube channel.
-If they are not already subscribed, they’ll see a pop-up asking them to subscribe.
+People who are not already subscribed will see a pop-up asking them to subscribe.

 Since YouTube most often is not your only channel to communicate with your audience you should also link to these channels: i.e. your other social media channels or your website.